Declaration of Brussels

 Common consultations and discussions will give us a chance to gain an insight in, and reckon with specific problems in the regions and how they are handled.
 This contact will also contribute to a better understanding and to mutual respect.

-The exchange of experiences can contribute to the start of new green senior organisations in other regions.
+The exchange of experiences can contribute to the start of new green senior organizations in other regions.

 In this way, in the long term, it will be possible to establish common rights and duties for seniors in Europe.